rustybird/qubes-split-dm-crypt/README.md

 ## Installation

-1. Copy `vm/` to _the TemplateVM_ of a "template for DisposableVMs" (e.g. `fedora-26`) - not to the "template for DisposableVMs" _itself_
+1. Copy `vm/` to _the TemplateVM_ (e.g. `fedora-26`) of a "template for
-   (e.g. `fedora-26-dvm`), unless it is a StandaloneVM.
+   DisposableVMs" - not to the "template for DisposableVMs" _itself_ (e.g. `fedora-26-dvm`), unless it is a StandaloneVM.

-   Inspect the code, and `sudo make install`; also install `pv` (Pipe Viewer) to be able to run the `overwrite-everything-with-random` command.
+   Inspect the code, and `sudo make install`; also install the `pv` (Pipe Viewer) package to be able to run the `overwrite-everything-with-random` command.
 Shut down the TemplateVM when finished.

 2. Copy `dom0/bin/qvm-block-split` to dom0, e.g. into `~/bin/`, inspect
    the code extra carefully, and `chmod +x` the script.